Rewind X Lightpaper

 13. Prior Art & Differentiation

-Rewind X builds on the idea of reversible transfers, but introduces one of the first implementations that satisfies the requirements of real decentralized infrastructure.
-Earlier approaches, such as custodial recovery services, backend-driven approval flows, or token-specific escrow contracts, either required trust in intermediaries or broke core decentralization guarantees.
+Rewind X builds on the idea of reversible transfers with an implementation designed for real decentralized infrastructure.
+Earlier approaches, such as custodial recovery services, backend-driven approval flows, or token-specific custody contracts, either required trust in intermediaries or broke core decentralization guarantees.

 Rewind X differs in several essential ways: